Exact Distance Oracles for Planar Graphs with Failing Vertices: Final Remarks

 \section{Final Remarks}

 Perhaps the most intriguing open question related to our results is whether it is possible to answer distance queries subject to even one failure in time $\cOtilde(1)$ with an $o(n^2)$-size oracle.
-There have been recent developments in exact distance oracles for planar graphs~\cite{DBLP:journals/corr/abs-1811-01551}, not discussed in the introduction.
-The ideas from~\cite{DBLP:journals/corr/abs-1811-01551} can be combined with the ideas of the current paper to yield improvements on the tradeoff for our problem.